twallema/pyIEEM/data/README.md

 + `export.csv`: Demography of Belgium in 2019.
 Stratified per year of age from 0 to 100 years old.
 Stratified per province denoted by its NIS code.
 Retrieved from: https://bestat.statbel.fgov.be/bestat/ > Population by place of residence, nationality (Belgian/non-Belgian), marital status, age and gender

 + `BE0101N1_20230704-171432.csv`: Demography of Sweden in 2019.
 Stratified per year of age from 0 to 100 years old.
 Stratified per county.
-Retrieved from:
+Retrieved from: https://www.statistikdatabasen.scb.se

+#### labor_market

++ `AM0207I5_20230705-155636.csv`: Gainfully employed 16+ years by Swedish county of residence (RAMS) and industrial classification NACE Rev. 2.
+Data for 2018.
+Retrieved from: https://www.statistikdatabasen.scb.se

 #### contacts